Blog Post

 Can I get a startup business loan with no revenue and bad credit?

-Options narrow with low credit scores, but CDFI lenders, grant programs, and some accelerators do not weigh personal credit as heavily.
+Options narrow with low credit scores, but CDFI lenders, grant programs, and some accelerators don't weigh personal credit as heavily.
 Grants require no repayment, so credit is irrelevant to the application.

-Grants and accelerator programs are the most accessible because they are designed for early-stage companies.
+Grants and accelerator programs are the most accessible because they're designed for early-stage companies.
 Microloans through CDFIs are also realistic if you have a clear business plan and reasonable personal credit.

 How much can a pre-revenue startup realistically raise?